The changing needs and expectations of Gen Z

 "49% of Gen Z workers would quit within two years if dissatisfied with company values or work-life balance, compared to 41% of Millennials and 33% of Gen Xers"

-What are Gen Zs’ needs and how has this impacted the workplace?
+What are Gen Z’s needs and how has this impacted the workplace?

+Gen Z’s complexity demands flexibility: in hours, location, and leadership.
+It's not just about remote vs. office anymore; it's about individual agency and being trusted to lead your own workflow.
 These generational characteristics are showing up at work in big ways.
 Maria, Amy and Sarah all agreed that the traditional, one-size-fits-all approach to employee experience is increasingly irrelevant.
 What works for a seasoned executive will likely miss the mark for a graduate in their 20’s.

 We’re also seeing companies continuing to focus on purpose, key for a generation that prioritises addressing social issues and inequalities and the betterment of society.
 Companies however have to ensure that lofty purpose ambitions can be evidenced, and authentically woven throughout culture and people experience.
 A strong purpose is still a huge draw for top young; Maria claimed that during her time at Selfridges, she saw young employees consistently making choices based on the retailer’s sustainability commitments.